symfony/symfony-docs/form/bootstrap4.rst

 Bootstrap 4 Form Theme
 ======================

-Symfony provides several ways of integrating Bootstrap into your application.
+Symfony provides several ways of integrating `Bootstrap 4`_ into your application.
 The most straightforward way is to add the required ``<link>`` and ``<script>`` elements in your templates (usually you only include them in the main layout template which other templates extend from):